Coronavirus – safeguarding considerations for Baptist churches

 Adults at risk

 Please be mindful of households where you are aware of serious relationship difficulties between family members, and especially those where there are concerns about domestic abuse, for whom self-isolation will be a particularly stressful time.
-Ensure regular online or telephone check-ins with these households and make prompt referral to social care and the police if you become concerned.
+Ensure regular online or telephone check-ins with these households and make a prompt referral to social care and the police if you become concerned.

 On a broader scale, we are likely to see that social isolation and increase in anxiety may raise tension levels in all households (not just those where there is an existing issue).